nathanalderson/usage_rules/priv/builtins/elixir.md

 - Prefer keyword lists for options: `[timeout: 5000, retries: 3]`
 - Use maps for dynamic key-value data
 - Prefer to prepend to lists `[new | list]` not `list ++ [new]`

+## Testing
+- Run tests in a specific file with `mix test test/my_test.exs` and a specific test with the line number `mix test path/to/test.exs:123`
+- Limit the number of failed tests with `mix test --max-failures n`
+- Use `@tag` to tag specific tests, and `mix test --only tag` to run only those tests
+- Use `assert_raise` for testing expected exceptions: `assert_raise ArgumentError, fn -> invalid_function() end`
+- Use `setup` and `setup_all` for test preparation and cleanup
+- Group related tests with `describe` blocks for better organization